ostamand/tennis/report.md

 ![Average Score](assets/score_train.png)

 It is observed that, with the proposed network architecture and hyperparameters, the learning is stable.
-The environment is solved in 603 episodes and the final score converges to a maximum of XX.
+The environment is solved in 603 episodes and the final score converges to a maximum of 1.26.

 ## Network Architecture

-Both agent states and actions are combined in single vectors for training.
+Both agent states and actions are combined for training.
 Actor and critic networks with continuous action space are used.
-The tables below summarize the network architecture.
+The tables below summarize the architecture used.

 ### Critic